Merrilee Hodgins A.R.A.D.

 Christine Dubois recently graduated from the Professional Contemporary Dance Programme of The School of Dance.
 In the past three years, Christine has had the opportunity to work with many great choreographers and teachers such as Sylvie Desrosiers, Yvonne Coutts, Peter Boneham, Susie Burpie, Sasha Ivanochko, Emmanuel Jouthe and many more.
 She has been teaching dance for the past 8 years and hopes to continue for a very long time.
 As a newly certified professional dancer, Christine is looking forward to a career as a respected and talented artist.

 Cathy has performed extensively with Le Groupe de la Place Royale (Ottawa) and Dancemakers (Toronto) touring internationally.
 She has danced in works by Jean-Pierre Perreault, Christopher House, James Kudelka, Carol Anderson, and Doug Varone, among others.
 Cathy studied at the Mudra school in Belgium and also studied with such luminaries as Peter Boneham, Peggy Baker, Maggie Black, Irene Dowd and Lar Lubovitch.
 Cathy has received numerous grants and awards including Canada Council grants, The Floyd Chalmers Performing Arts Award and the Erik Bruhn Memorial Award.
 She also received grants for residencies in schools throughout the Outaouais region, conducting classes in Modern Dance and Creative Movement.

-Loïc Gouadec started his training in the ancient art of Tai Ji Quan more than 13 years ago.
-Under the tutelage of Mrs. Shirley Choi, he learned the various series of the Yang style Tai Ji (Long Form, Simplified Form, Combination, Sword and Sabre series) and the various other techniques such as Tsui-shu (Push hands) and Dalu.
-Loïc joined The School’s staff in 2000.
+Loïc Gouadec started his training in the ancient art of Tai Ji Quan two decades ago.
+Under the tutelage of Mrs. Shirley Choi, he learned various series of the Yang style Tai Ji Quan (Long Form, Beijing Form, Sword form).
+He continues improving his skills and technique with the best teachers.
+Loïc joined The School's staff in 2000.

 Lisa Hébert started her path in yoga when searching for a deeper healing following a debilitating car accident.
 Her recovery was so profound that she was inspired to share this transformative power of yoga and is grateful to her students who are sharing this journey with her.
 Lisa is a graduate of the Contemporary Dance Programme at The School of Dance.
 Her experience of over 25 years in dance training and performance give her a unique understanding of the body and brings a sense of movement and athleticism to her classes.